NixOS/nix/src/nix/add-file.md

 # Description

-Copy the file or directory *path* to the Nix store, and print the resulting store path on standard output.
+Copy the regular file *path* to the Nix store, and print the resulting store path on standard output.

 > **Warning**
 >